Frequently Asked Questions

 Q. What should we bring?

 A. I have furnished my home with everything you will need to vacation comfortably.
 The kitchen is well equipped with a full complement of small and large appliances.
 We have an ironing board and an iron, a washer and dryer.
 There is a hair dryer available for your use.
-There are plenty of games and cards and books.
+There are plenty of games and books.
 There will be soap, toilet tissue, facial tissue and paper towel enough to begin your stay in the house but you may have to stock up on these items during your visit.
 Some condiments and non-perishable foods will be left for your use.
 Bring any particular favourites with you.
 If you arrive on a Saturday afternoon you may want to shop for groceries before beginning any activities as grocery stores will be closed on Sunday.
 If you choose to bring any personal electrical appliances, the electrical voltage in Spain is 220 volts, 50 cycles.

 Book Now at: